Ugandan author charged for criticizing President Museveni on social media | DW | 11.01.2022

 In early January, a court ordered his release, but security officials ignored the judgment.

-The EU Special Representative for Human Rights urged the Ugandan authorities to uphold law and due process.
+The EU Special Representative for Human Rights, Eamon Gilmore, urged the Ugandan authorities to uphold law and due process.

-The US Embassy in Uganda has also called for Rukirabashaija's release, saying that civil society, human rights defenders, journalists play "critical roles in a democratic society," and should be able to work "free from harassment."
+The US Embassy in Uganda has also called for Rukirabashaija's release, saying that civil society, human rights defenders and journalists play "critical roles in a democratic society," and should be able to work "free from harassment."

 The author has been in detention at a maximum security prison since December 28, and if found guilty, he faces up to a year in jail for each charge.